NivOridocs/burning/README.md

 import niv.burning.api.BurningStorage;

 // What you need
-Level world;
+Level world; // before 1.21.2
+ServerLevel world; // after 1.21.2
 BurningStorage source, target;

-// Create a burning context, you can use the SimpleBurningContext class or implement one yourself BurningContext context = ...;
+// Before 1.21.2, create a burning context, you can use the SimpleBurningContext class or implement one yourself BurningContext context = ...;

+// After 1.21.2, the FuelValues (Mojang mappings' name) class implements the BurningContext interface BurningContext context = world.fuelValues();

 // Create the maximum amount of burning fuel to transfer, for instance, half a COAL worth of burning fuel Burning burning = Burning.of(Items.COAL, context).withValue(800, context);